-Following federal member of parliament Lucy Wicks falling sick with CIRS in 2015, the Australian Government conducted an inquiry into biotoxin-related illnesses in Australia.
+Following federal MP Lucy Wicks falling sick with CIRS in 2015, the Australian Government conducted an inquiry into biotoxin-related illnesses in Australia.
 The inquiry tabled responses from affected individuals, researchers, indoor environmental professionals, clinicians, and the Department of Health.
-Following this, a report containing seven recommendations was published.
-The Australian Government later published how they would respond to each of the recommendations.
+Following this, the Australian Government published a report containing seven recommendations regarding how Australia should proceed with regards to those affected by biotoxin-related illnesses.

 Several of the committee’s relevant recommendations were:

 1. The Department of Health produce and publish in the short term a fact sheet, and in the medium term undertake further research on the potential health effects of exposure to damp and mould; the prevalence of dampness and mould in the built environment; and advice on the prevention and removal of mould.

 [Recommendations 2-4 were concerned with the building/environmental side]

 5. The Department of Health conduct a review into the treatment of patients presenting with complex illnesses that are difficult to diagnose such as those with CIRS-like symptoms.